aristocrats/sikky/README.md

 Soon as you are done developing, run `npm run build` to get a clean `ES5` bundle done with Rollup.

 VSCode is also configured to run server testing within the editor.
+Press `F1` and then type `task` to see all tasks.
-Open up the VSCode console and type `test`.
-Click then on `Run test task` to run the tests.
+Then click on `Run test task` to run the tests.

+There are a few other tasks too...

+- `clean` - equalent to the `NPM` script tasks
+- `Build` - transpile the source code down to `ES2015`, so you later on can bundle down to `ES5` with `Rollup`.

 ## Bundling